aws/language-servers/CONTRIBUTING.md

 debug changes to this language server.

 1. Run `npm run package` in the root folder
+2. Set the breakpoints you need, **make sure to set them in node_modules**, e.g.: to set a breakpoint in the package `aws-lsp-codewhisperer`, set it in the symlinked `node_modules/@aws/lsp-codewhisperer`, not in `server/aws-lsp-codewhisperer`.
+3. **Make sure that the preLaunchTask option** (for the configuration you are running in `.vscode/launch.json`) is either not set or set to `watch`, **not** `compile`.
-2. In the `Run & Debug` menu, run `"Launch as VSCode Extension + Debugging"`.
+4. In the `Run & Debug` menu, run `"Launch as VSCode Extension + Debugging"`.
 Make sure this is launching the server you wish to use, look at the [launch configuration](.vscode/launch.json#L202).
 Keep the `Attach to AWS Documents Language Server` to use the debugger.
-3. Set breakpoints in the source where needed.
+5. When the debugging is launched, select the `Attach to AWS Documents Language Server` option from the drop down menu (close to pause/stop buttons).
-4. (Optional) in the [activation file](client/vscode/src/activation.ts#L81) you can swap `--inspect` with `--inspect-brk` if you need to debug immediately when the node process starts.
+6. (Optional) in the [activation file](client/vscode/src/activation.ts#L81) you can swap `--inspect` with `--inspect-brk` if you need to debug immediately when the node process starts.
 Read more about it on this [site](https://www.builder.io/blog/debug-nodejs#:~:text=%2D%2Dinspect%20versus%20%2D%2Dinspect%2Dbrk)

 ### With VSCode Toolkit Extension